capnmidnight/Primrose/doc/faq.md

 ## "What is not Primrose?"
 Primrose is not a fully-featured game development framework.
 The purpose of Primrose is to explore productivity applications.
 VR is very taxing on graphics resources, which can leave the business-need of the application starved.
-Thus, graphics fidellity in Primrose is kept simple so as to ensure compatability with older devices.
+Thus, graphics fidelity in Primrose is kept simple so as to ensure compatability with older devices.

 ## "But what do you do with it?"